wp-plugins/amazon-link/readme.txt

 = multi_cc =

 Overides the 'Multinational Link' setting.
 0 to disable the popup, 1 to enable the popup.
+= search_link =

+Overrides the 'Create Search Links' setting.
+0 to force direct links by ASIN, 1 to force search based links.
+= search_text =

+Overrides the 'Default Search String' setting.
+A more specific search string can be used to generate the links.
 = default_cc =

 Overrides the 'Default Country' setting.
 Must be one of 'uk', 'us', 'ca', 'cn', 'de', 'es', 'fr', 'it' or 'jp'.